Daniel Bell

 Daniel Bell (May 10, 1919 – January 25, 2011) was an American sociologist, writer, editor, and professor at Harvard University, best known for his contributions to the study of post-industrialism.
 He has been described as "one of the leading American intellectuals of the postwar era".
-His three best known works are The End of Ideology, The Coming of Post-Industrial Society, and The Cultural Contradictions of Capitalism.
+His three best known works are The End of Ideology (1960), The Coming of Post-Industrial Society (1973), and The Cultural Contradictions of Capitalism (1976).

-Biography

 Early life

-Daniel Bell was born in 1919 in the Lower East Side of Manhattan in New York City.
+Daniel Bell was born in 1919 on the Lower East Side of Manhattan in New York City.
 His parents, Benjamin and Anna Bolotsky, were Jewish immigrants, originally from Eastern Europe.
 They worked in the garment industry.
 His father died when he was eight months old, and he grew up poor, living with relatives along with his mother and his older brother Leo.
 When he was 13 years old, the family's name was changed from Bolotsky to Bell.

 Education

-Bell was graduated from Stuyvesant High School.
+Bell graduated from Stuyvesant High School.
 He received a bachelor's degree from the City College of New York in 1938, and completed graduate work at Columbia University during the 1938–1939 academic year.
 He received a PhD in sociology from Columbia in 1961 after he was permitted to submit The End of Ideology: On the Exhaustion of Political Ideas in the Fifties (a 1960 essay collection), instead of a conventional doctoral dissertation.